a-sharifi/a-sharifi/README.md

 </p>

 👋 Hello!
-I’m a highly specialized software engineer with over 5️⃣ years of experience in the tech industry.
-I have a solid background in back-end development, artificial intelligence (AI) 🧠, natural language processing (NLP) 🗣️, chatbot technologies 🤖, and computer vision research 👁️‍🗨️.
+I’m a highly specialized software engineer with over 9 years of experience in the tech industry.
+I have a solid background in back-end development, artificial intelligence (AI) 🧠, natural language processing (NLP) 🗣️, chatbot technologies(LLMs, RAGs) 🤖, and computer vision research 👁️‍🗨️.

 ## 🔧 Technical Skills